midtown-ai/glossary/glossary/c.md

 # Clustering

  Ex: Clustering is also used by internet radio services; given a collection of songs, a clustering algorithm might be able to group the songs according to their genres.
-Using different similarity measures, the same clustering algorithm might group the songs by their keys, or by the instruments they contain.
+Using different similarity measures, the same clustering algorithm might group the songs by their keys, or by the instruments they contain. ==> [Classification]

+ Algorithms:
+  * [Learning Vector Quantization (LVQ)][LVQ] - Supervised
+  * [K-Means Clustering] - Semi-supervised

  See also [C], [Initialization], [Unsupervised Learning]